-Sam White + Sorin Grama Promethean Power Systems' mobile chilling technology serves 60,000 dairy farmers throughout India.
+SAM WHITE + SORIN GRAMA Promethean Power Systems' mobile chilling technology serves 60,000 dairy farmers throughout India.

 OsComp Systems built a gas compression technology that kept equipment temperatures low to maximize efficiency.
 OsComp is now Reach Production Solutions, which manages multiphase wells.

-OALTAEROS Adam Rein + Ben Glass Altaeros builds powerful SuperTowers to bring internet access to rural areas.
+ADAM REIN + BEN GLASS Altaeros builds powerful Super-Towers to bring internet access to rural areas.

-Jason Hanna Coincident, now Embue, offers building owners, property managers, and tenants the necessary insights to save energy and money.
+JASON HANNA Coincident, now Embue, offers building owners, property managers, and tenants the necessary insights to save energy and money.

-Imagine you're a dairy farmer in a rural Indian village.
+SPOTLIGHT Promethean Power Systems PROMETHEAN POWER SYSTEMS BRINGS SUSTAINABLE DAIRY CHILLING TO OVER 60K DAIRY FARMERS Imagine you're a dairy farmer in a rural Indian village.
 Your village only gets seven hours of power a day, which isn't enough to operate a traditional milk chiller to keep your milk from spoiling.
 Diesel generators are a flawed option, since they're expensive and harmful to the environment.
 So your milk has to travel many miles to a chilling center.
 If bacteria's already built up in your milk, it gets dumped.
 If it's still safe to use in some form, a dairy processor only gets a 7 percent margin-versus 27 percent on dairy products that demand high-quality raw milk.
-Promethean's thermal storage technology offers instant cooling and backup cooling power.
-Promethean's technology has many other applications, including mobile chilling that eliminates the need for compressors and transporting refrigerated food.
-Promethean recently received funding from Acumen, a social impact VC.
-The company is leaving its Series B round open to fill the remaining \$1 million of investment.
-PROMETHEAN POWER SYSTEMS BRINGS SUSTAINABLE DAIRY CHILLING TO OVER 60K DAIRY FARMERS < IMPACT + GROWTH REPORT | WHERE WE CAME FROM

-PROMETHEAN POWER SYSTEMS Promethean Power Systems changes all that.
+Promethean Power Systems changes all that.
 The company's thermal energy storage system serves 60,000 farmers throughout India, and has replaced roughly 3 million liters of diesel fuel.
 What's more, farmers are able to get more money because the dairy processors buying their milk, now a permanent off-taker, make a higher margin on their milk, according to Promethean co-founder Sam White.
 This win-win makes an enormous impact on the farmers' business operations and success.
+Promethean's thermal storage technology offers instant cooling and backup cooling power.
+Promethean's technology has many other applications, including mobile chilling that eliminates the need for compressors and transporting refrigerated food.
 "When electric trucks start to become pervasive, you're not going to be able to use that diesel engine anymore to run the compressor," White explains.
 "So we're going to be sitting in a position where it's only our battery that can be economically viable, because we don't need a compressor once it's charged on the EV reefer truck.
 We charge it at the food plant and it lasts the whole shipping route."

-A CLEANTECH CAMPUS Greentown Labs' operations span three buildings in Somerville, Mass.
+Where We Are Today GREENTOWN LABS HO Greentown Labs' operations span three buildings in Somerville, Mass.
 The facilities provide startups with the prototyping space, wet lab, offices, equipment, and other resources they need to help their technology take off.
-In all, Greentown's campus is nearly 100,000 square feet and is home to more than 100 cleantech startups, making it the largest cleantech incubator in North America.
-The three buildings have unique offerings: 444 Somerville Avenue: Greentown Labs' headquarters has desk room for more than 400 employees, a 26-bench wet lab, 10,000 square feet of prototyping lab space, and event space for more than 500 people.
-28 Dane Street: This 33,000-square-foot facility includes the machine shop, the electronics lab, and lab space for mid- to larger-sized startups.
-24 Park Street: A 7,000-square-foot satellite location is home to our largest Series A member companies.
-This is ground zero right now for all of the big thinking for clean energy and climate solutions. - Charlie Baker, Governor of Massachusetts
+In all, Greentown's campus is nearly 100,000 square feet and is home to about 100 climatetech startups, making it the largest climatetech incubator in North America.
+The three buildings have unique offerings:

+444 SOMERVILLE AVE Greentown Labs' headquarters has desk room for more than 400 employees, a 26-bench wet lab, 10,000 square feet of prototyping lab space, and event space for 500-plus people.

+28 DANE ST.

+This 33,000-square-foot facility includes the machine shop, the electronics lab, and lab space for mid- to larger-sized startups.

+24 PARK ST.

+A 7,000-square-foot satellite location is home to our largest Series A member companies.
+GREENTOWN LABS HOUSTON We are thrilled to expand to Houston, TX-an energy hub unlike any other that's capable of leading the way in renewable energy and the decarbonization of our planet.
+Greentown Houston will open in 2021, with more than 40,000 square feet and space for 120+ desks and 50+ early-stage startups.

+4200 SAN JACINTO ST.